Eric

 question-and-answer routines that can be used to teach and learn any

 language, especially in vieoconferences.
-Dr. Miller's Ph.D. was awarded
+Dr Eric's Ph.D. was awarded in

 conversation, as well as in various more formal contexts.